bebop/poly/CONTRIBUTING.md

 Part of what makes Poly so special is that we have standards.
 DNA is already spaghetti code on its own and we just don't need to add to that.

-All successfully merged pull requests must include the following:
+All successfully merged pull requests must meet the following criteria:

 * All current tests must pass.